AOEpeople/aoe_technology_radar/data/radar/2017-03-01/microservices.md

 quadrant: methods-and-patterns
 ---

 Microservices as an architecture style is getting very popular recently.
-At AOE, more and more teams are adding microservices to their existing application architecture or designing applications with microservices.
+At DCX, more and more teams are adding microservices to their existing application architecture or designing applications with microservices.

 We also like the term "self-contained systems" instead of microservices.